 Paulina Matusiak in 10 words

-“Whether it’s a poster or a small card, a letter or stickers, I treat everything as a small piece of art.”
+“Whether it’s a poster, card, letter or stickers, I treat everything as a piece of art.”

-“Sorry, I have nothing to drink; oh yes, I do!
+“Sorry, I can’t offer you anything to drink.
+Oh wait, I can!
 Would you like some vodka?”

 “Yes, do you like them?
 Do you know what else I love?
 Lining.